 Ritual: The priest calls out and refocuses fearful minds with the power of the scriptures.
-Reciting from memory or reading from the gospel itself, the priest speaks to his allies and rallies them against their fears.
+Reciting from memory or reading from the gospel itself, the priest speaks to a fear stricken ally and rallies them against their fears.

 Forgiveness for the sins of the dying.

 The Solidarity of Man extends far beyond any mortal coil.
 In their dying breath, each man is like one for a brief moment and understands the unity we all share in death if not in life.
 This revelation alone is but the first step into true service of the Lord.